Chart Color Schemes

 Educational outcomes in Katherine South fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-Katherine South has a notably higher educational attainment than broader averages.
-Among residents aged 15+, 30.1% have university qualifications, compared to 17.4% in the SA3 area and 20.1% in the SA4 region.
-Bachelor degrees are most prevalent at 19.8%, followed by postgraduate qualifications (6.8%) and graduate diplomas (3.5%).
-Vocational credentials are also prominent, with 39.0% of residents aged 15+ holding such qualifications – advanced diplomas account for 11.8% and certificates for 27.2%.
+Katherine South's educational attainment is notably higher than broader averages.
+Among residents aged 15 and above, 30.1% have university qualifications, compared to 17.4% in the SA3 area and 20.1% in the SA4 region.
+Bachelor degrees are most common at 19.8%, followed by postgraduate qualifications (6.8%) and graduate diplomas (3.5%).
+Vocational credentials are also prevalent, with 39.0% of residents holding such qualifications – advanced diplomas at 11.8% and certificates at 27.2%.

 Educational participation is high, with 39.5% of residents currently enrolled in formal education.
 This includes 16.2% in primary education, 10.0% in secondary education, and 4.7% pursuing tertiary education.